Spectra of Reduced Fractals and Their Applications in Biology: Reduced Fractals in Biology

-As first pointed out by Mandelbrot,$^{1}$ most natural structures do not show self-similarity at infinitely many stages, as classical fractals do, but instead their self-similarity occurs only at a finite number of stages.
-Moreover there can be imprefections in self-similarity resulting from the fact that a smaller cluster is unlikley to be exactly the same as a larger cluster, in other words, self-similarity is only approximate.$^{3-6}$ If there are variations in minature copies, then self-similarity is statistical;$^{2,3}$ however, if minature copies are distorted (skewed), then self-similarity becomes self-afinity.$^{2}$ This shows that in natural structures the range of magnification is also finite.$^{4}$
+As first pointed out by Mandelbrot~\cite{1}, most natural structures do not show self-similarity at infinitely many stages, as classical fractals do, but instead their self-similarity occurs only at a finite number of stages.
+Moreover, there can be imperfections in self-similarity resulting from the fact that a smaller cluster is unlikely to be exactly the same as a larger cluster, in other words, self-similarity is only approximate~\cite{3,4,5,6}.
+If there are variations in miniature copies, then self-similarity is statistical~\cite{2,3}; however, if miniature copies are distorted (skewed), then self-similarity becomes self-affinity~\cite{2}.
+This shows that in natural structures the range of magnification is also finite~\cite{4}.

-The presence of these limitations leads us to believe that it is necessary to provide an integrated framework towards a definition of fractals applicable to natural structures, and such a framework is established in this paper by introducing the concepts of {\it reduced fractals} and their corresponding, {\it spectra} which for practical reasons must be discrete.
-Reduced fractals considered in this paper have all four basic characteristics described in Section 1 but two of them, namely, self-similarity and range of magnification are finite; this makes our definition consistent with practical fractals introduced earlier$^{2}$ but different than the concept of semi-fractal.$^{23}$ Our definition allows also for {\it wild fractal} or fractals whose self-similarity is limited to 1 or 2 stages, nevertheless, some scaling properties of these fractals can still be identified.$^{4}$ In the following, we identify reduced fractals in selected biological systems.
+The presence of these limitations leads us to believe that it is necessary to provide an integrated framework towards a definition of fractals applicable to natural structures, and such a framework is established in this paper by introducing the concepts of {\it reduced fractals} and their corresponding {\it spectra}, which for practical reasons must be discrete.
+The reduced fractals considered in this paper all have four basic characteristics described in Section~\ref{sec1}, but two of them, namely, self-similarity and range of magnification, are finite; this makes our definition consistent with practical fractals introduced earlier~\cite{2}, but different than the concept of semi-fractal~\cite{23}.
+Our definition also allows for {\it wild fractal} or fractals whose self-similarity is limited to 1 or 2 stages; nevertheless, some scaling properties of these fractals can still be identified~\cite{4}.
+In the following, we identify reduced fractals in selected biological systems.

-\section{Applications to biology}
+\section{Applications to Biology}

-\subsection{Selected biological systems and their self-similarity}
+\subsection{Selected Biological Systems and Their Self-Similarity}

+Algae are very simple plants that can range from the microscopic, to large seaweeds.
+It's very diverse and found everywhere, from being the ingredient used to thicken ice cream to producing 70\% of the air we breathe.
+This diversity is reflected in the enormous variation exhibited by their morphological and physiological traits.There are several methods for algae identification such as genetic methods.
+However, such approach require time-consuming operations and becomes impractical for large-scale identification in fields such as food authentication.
+It becomes critically important to identify algae without compromising food safety and to meet the economic demands.
+With 37,000 algae species, using fractals makes it possible.